JD Matching Prompts: 17 Templates to Stop Applying to Mismatched Roles

 FAQ

 • What fit score should make me actually apply?
 Roughly 6+/10 with no deal-breaker miss.
 Below 6, the cover letter has to do unreasonable work.
-With a deal-breaker miss, even a 9/10 elsewhere doesn’t pass screen.
+With a deal-breaker miss, even a 9/10 elsewhere won’t pass screen.

 • Can I trust the model’s salary estimate?
 As a range, yes.
 As a precise number, no. Use it to set a floor, then verify with Levels.fyi or peer references.

 • Is the apply-or-skip decision really worth 10 minutes per JD?
-Yes for senior roles where each application costs 4+ hours of interview prep.
-No for junior roles where volume matters more than precision.
+Yes for senior roles, where each application costs 4+ hours of interview prep.
+No for junior roles, where volume matters more than precision.

 • What about ATS keyword optimization?
 Use resume keyword matching prompts for that; this article focuses on fit and customization, not ATS gaming.